emacs-php/php-mode/README.md

 # Features

-## New 5.4 Keywords
+## New Keywords

 Now `php-mode` supports syntax highlighting for new keywords which were added as part of PHP 5.4, e.g. those related to traits, such as `insteadof`.
+Also supported are the older keywords `clone` and `default`.

+## Constants

+Every magic constant and predefined constant listed on the official PHP site is included.

-## Traits and Namespaces
+## Traits, Interfaces, and Namespaces

-Traits and namespaces now appear under Imenu listings.
+Traits, interfaces, and namespaces now appear under Imenu listings.
 Fontification works properly for namespaces as well, so that code like `namespace Foo\Bar\Baz` no longer looks like a warning.
 This is also true for namespace aliases, e.g. `use <namespace> as <alias>`; currently the aliased name is not listed in Imenu, but that will be addressed in the future.

 ## Treatment of Underscores

 Underscores are treated as ‘symbol constituents’ (in Emacs terminology) so that you can use keys like M-f and M-b to move through the individual parts of a variable name like `$foo_bar_baz`.

+## Chained Method Calls

+A series of method calls over multiple lines will now be aligned with the `->` operator, e.g.:

+    $object->foo()
+           ->bar()
+           ->baz();

+## Anonymous Functions

+Anonymous functions such as

+    $greet = function($name) { … };

+will now appear on Imenu; in this case the name will be `$greet`.

 # License